amansinghvirk/news-download-crf/README.md

    - The application parses the downloaded articles.
    - The parsed data is saved in two locations:
-     - **Google Cloud Storage:** Each article is stored as a separate JSON document.
+     - **Google Cloud Storage:** Each article is stored as a separate document.
      - **Firestore Database:** Each article is saved as a document within a collection in Firestore.

     ![app-flow-diagram](assets/CRF-diagram.png)